-Agile project management methods are iterative and adopt an incremental approach to delivering requirements throughout the project life cycle.
-Agile projects rely on:
+Agile project management methodologies are iterative and adopt an incremental approach to delivering requirements throughout the project life cycle.

-- Interactive working relationship with customer through the project cycle, instead of merely obliging contractual obligations
+- Interactive working relationship with customers through the project cycle, instead of merely obliging contractual obligations

-- Sophisticated software solutions to track project, substituting laborious documenting and reporting procedures with simpler ones
+- Sophisticated software solutions to track projects, substituting laborious documenting and reporting procedures with simpler ones

 - The product/service owner is actively involved in the creation, even if unclear about the requirement

-- Team members are professional, committed, and come with some experience, to cope with changing needs
+- Team members are professional and committed and come with some experience in coping with changing needs

 - Scrum Project Management Method